 Research impact means many different things to different people.
 In simple terms, we can understand research to impact practice when new knowledge influences or directly changes the way things are done or thought about in management practice outside academia.
 But that has many nuances.

-For the purpose of the #ThinklistImpact, we have chosen to interpret an ‘impact scholar’ as someone who does one or more of the following:
+For the purpose of the #ThinklistImpact, an ‘impact scholar’ was interpreted as a person or collective who does one or more of the following:

 - Connects research to practice, whether through consulting or collaborating with business or civil society, providing training to organisations, or writing books and media articles that directly target stakeholders outside academia and which seek to inform practice.